mohitpal8882/Python-Calculator/README.md

 Features:

-Addition of two numbers
+Addition of two numbers.
-Subtraction of two numbers
+Subtraction of two numbers.
-Multiplication of two numbers
+Multiplication of two numbers.
-Division of two numbers
+Division of two numbers.
-Error handling for division by zero
+Error handling for division by zero.
-Simple and user-friendly interface
+Simple and user-friendly interface.

 Working Process:

 Display operation options to the user.